By James Hancock October 22nd, 2015

 I’m sure the origins of mixing sex with horror go back as far as the origins of storytelling itself but the earliest classic example I have experienced firsthand was reading Bram Stoker’s novel Dracula (1897).
 Writers in the Victorian Era had to be very clever smugglers but for me the barely-repressed sexuality of the novel has always been one of its defining features.
 Joseph Sheridan Le Fanu’s novel Carmilla (1871), which many interpret as the first lesbian vampire love story, predates Stoker’s novel by 26 years but I am ashamed to admit that I have not read it yet.
 But I don’t think that it is any coincidence that to this day the vampire story has been one of the most consistent avenues for exploring the link between eroticism and horror.
 With the popularity of shows like HBO’s True Blood (2008-2014) I’m convinced that there are plenty of vampire fetishists out there who would gladly allow vampires to feed on them given half the chance.
 More than half of the films featured in the list below deal with vampires on some level.
 I suspect this will always be the case.
 I don’t anticipate a surge in erotic horror films featuring people having sex with zombies no matter how in vogue zombies might be at the moment in film and television.

 As I compiled my list, I was surprised when I realized that I had not included one slasher movie.
 In spite of some famous titillating scenes found in many slasher films, I think the slasher genre in its own way has held back the use of sex in horror.
 In John Carpenter’s Halloween (1978), we see how libidinous, horny teens are summarily executed by Michael Myers while the virginal protagonist lives to fight another day.
 Carpenter has been accused of effectively bringing the sexual revolution to an abrupt stop, a fact that Carpenter has apologized for repeatedly.
 Unfortunately for the last few decades nearly every slasher film has followed this template.
-So while I’ll acknowledge that many slasher movies like Mario Bava‘s Bay of Blood (1971) often feature individual scenes that are intensely erotic, the overall effect of most slasher movies for me is not one of arousal which is what this list is all about in the first place.
+So while I’ll acknowledge that many slasher movies like Mario Bava‘s A Bay of Blood (1971) often feature individual scenes that are intensely erotic, the overall effect of most slasher movies for me is not one of arousal which is what this list is all about in the first place.

 A list of this kind is obviously highly subjective in nature but I have a few essential criteria in order for a movie to make the cut.
 First and foremost, the horror has to work.
 While horror effects date almost as quickly as audience tastes in erotica, a good horror movie always works on some level long after the movie has lost the power to terrify its viewers.
 The second criteria is more tricky.
 The film has to be a turn-on without being pornographic.
 As far as how I define porn is concerned, I know it when I see it and from my perspective not one of these films deserves that description.
 Erotic?
 Hell yes.
 That’s the point of this list, but while some of these films might have been considered to be borderline pornographic at the time of their release, not one of these movies is devoid of some level of artistic value, at least from my warped point of view.
 So enough blabbering on my part.
 Here are my Top 10 favorite erotic horror films ever made.